-A SAGECare credential indicates that a provider has completed training on LGBT aging by SAGECare Leadership or Certified Trainers, using SAGE-certified curricula.* Agencies that have earned a credential are listed on the SAGECare website and are able to use the SAGECare logo on communications, advertising, and websites as specified by an agreed upon Licensing Agreement.
+A SAGECare credential indicates that a provider has completed training on LGBTQ+ aging by SAGECare Leadership or Certified Trainers, using SAGE-certified curricula.* Agencies that have earned a credential are listed on the SAGECare website and are able to use the SAGECare credential seal on communications, advertising, and websites as specified by an agreed upon Licensing Agreement.

 (*Some agencies may have received training from SAGE-approved organizations between July 1, 2014 – December 31, 2015.
 If your agency has received training between those dates and are interested in a credential, please contact us!)

 How can we earn a SAGECare credential?